 Printing more than your subscription warrants may add up.
-HP charges1 $1 per 15 pages on the occasional plan, $1 per 20 pages on the moderate plan and $1 per 25 pages on the frequent plan.
+If you have printed your monthly page limit and gone through all of your rollover pages, HP charges1 a $1.00 per set for additional pages.
+Extra pages are available in sets of 10-50 pages, depending on what plan you are on.
 Paying an extra dollar for a handful of desperately needed bonus pages isn’t a big deal for most.
 But if a major print job requires you to print far more than the allotted monthly amount, those extra dollars may add up quick.
 To avoid the extra fees, customers enrolled in this program might need to plan ahead and weigh their options.
 Investing in a set of backup cartridges makes the most sense if you have a lot more printing to do.
 Although it’s an added expense, you’ll be able to continue printing as much as you want without constantly worrying about overage fees.

 HP monitors your activity.

 HP is watching your printer.
 By enrolling in the Instant Ink service, you are authorizing HP2 to remotely monitor page count, ink levels, the type of documents you print, the type of device you use to print a particular document and whether the last cartridge you used was new or used.
-They are also allowed to share some of your information2 (name, address, email, printer model) with the retailer that you purchased the subscription from.
+They are also allowed to share some of your information2 (name, address, email, printer model, printer serial number) with the retailer that you purchased the subscription from.